- SNR is a ratio of two measurements, level and noise measurements, expressed in dB.

 Now SNR would be the ratio of these two numbers: 6 dBV and -119 dBV – that is 125 dB.
 This is a non-weighted value so to please the marketing department we would use weighting filter to get 2-3 dB more – because everyone else does that as well.

 Dynamic range is sometimes used instead of or beside SNR.
 It is derived in the same way except in this case noise is measured in the presence of signal.
 Measurement instrument filters the signal out with sharp band-reject filter and measures the noise level.
+Therefore, dynamic range can be derived from a single measurement.

 To continue the FFT examples, below is an FFT with -60 dBV signal (widely used level in dynamic range measurements).